-- Can a trust in your will add to the effectiveness of your estate plan?
-A trust lets you provide an income or other benefits for another person or group of people while ensuring that the trustee maintains ultimate control over the disposition of trust assets. - Should you name contingent beneficiaries?
-It is generally advisable to name a second beneficiary to receive a gift in your will in the event that the primary beneficiary predeceases you.
+• Can a trust in your will add to the effectiveness of your estate plan?
+A trust lets you provide an income or other benefits for another person or group of people while ensuring that the trustee maintains ultimate control over the disposition of trust assets.